 Image from ice core drilling on James Ross Island, Antarctica, 2008

-- In 2019 I will be teaching ANU's Coral Reef Field Studies course (EMSC3019), where we head out to One Tree Island on the southern Great Barrier Reef.
+- In February 2021 I will be teaching ANU's Coral Reef Field Studies course (EMSC3019), where we head out to Lady Elliot Island on the southern Great Barrier Reef.

 - I am also able to offer research supervision for undergraduate students wishing to complete third year Special Topics (EMSC3050) or Honours year (EMSC4005) research projects.